Yes, Vinyl IS Green

 Duradek’s ‘Cradle to Grave’ Story

 Years ago, being ‘Green’ meant a product was made of recycled materials or could be recycled.
 Now we understand that the entire ‘Cradle to Grave’ needs to be evaluated.
-Read Duradek’s ‘Cradle to Grave’ story.
+Read Duradek’s ‘Cradle to Grave’ life-cycle story.

 Duradek Products are True Green Alternatives